Auto Lenders, Have You Embraced the Power of Alternative Credit Data?

 Could alternative credit scoring provide impactful insight into credit risk for your organization?
 Could it help you make more informed decisions around pricing optimization?
 To see the results of our study, read our research brief, Fueling Auto Lending with Alternative Credit Data.

-ID Analytics will be attending the AFSA Vehicle Finance Conference and Expo March 20-22 in Las Vegas.
-We welcome the opportunity to connect with you at the show to discuss your credit decisioning needs.
+ID Analytics will be attending Auto Finance Performance & Compliance Summit May 9-10 in Dallas and AFSA Vehicle Finance Conference and Expo March 20-22 in Las Vegas.
+We welcome the opportunity to connect with you at both shows to discuss your credit decisioning needs.

 1.ABC News, http://abcnews.go.com/Business/auto-trends-watch-2018/story?id=51987894 (accessed February 15, 2018).